akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 - your entire catalog
 - a chosen category
 - a chosen family
-- for a given locale and channel selection
+- for a given locale and a specific channel

 ### Quality score evolution
 You can see at a glance the current quality score (for your selection of locale and channel and catalog or category or family) and its evolution up to 6 months behind.